ScriptBasic/WinPBX/docs/Oxygen/Control Flow.md

 # <a name="goto"></a>Goto

 Jumps unconditionally to a specified label in the code.
-The label must e local to the Sub, Function or Method where the `Goto` statement is located. `Goto` differs froom Gosub in that after execution of a `Goto`, the program retains no memory of where it was before it executed the jump.
+The label must be local to the Sub, Function or Method where the `Goto` statement is located. `Goto` differs froom Gosub in that after execution of a `Goto`, the program retains no memory of where it was before it executed the jump.

 For better source code readability, overuse of `Goto` should be avoided in favor of more modern structures such as `Do...Loop`, `For...Next`, `Sub`, and `Function`.